 - Two passport size photographs are needed to process the application.
 It is important to keep additional copies for emergencies.

-- The image should be in colour.
+- The image should be in color.
 No black and white images are permitted.

 - The background in the photograph should be white.
 No other background is permitted.